 Online Banking

 You only require a good internet connection, a laptop, a desktop, or a mobile device in the case of online banking.
-Tasks from viewing your bank statements, checking your balance, paying your bills, setting up or canceling deposits, and depositing cheques can be easily done through online banking within minutes from anywhere.
+Tasks such as viewing your bank statements, checking your balance, paying your bills, setting up or cancelling deposits, and depositing cheques can be easily done through online banking within minutes from anywhere.

 ATM machines